Towards the deployment of virtual and augmented reality in the Industry of the Future

 News

-Florence Danglade, Associate Professor of Engineering Sciences and Doctor of Mechanical Design atLISPEN, conducts research on manufacturers' expectations regarding CAD tools, 3D models, and the use of virtual reality (VR) and augmented reality (AR) techniques from design to maintenance.
-She also trains MTI3DMaster's Research students atthe Institut Arts et Métiers Chalon-sur-Saône in these techniques with the aim of enabling them to become ambassadors for these new practices among their future employers.
+Florence Danglade, an associate professor of engineering sciences and a Ph.D. in mechanical design atLISPEN, conducts research on industry expectations regarding CAD tools, 3D models, and the use of virtual reality (VR) and augmented reality (AR) techniques from design through maintenance.
+She also trains students in Master of Science MTI3D Master of Science atthe Institut Arts et Métiers Chalon-sur-Saône in these techniques, with the goal of having them become ambassadors for these new practices among their future employers.

 From business to education, participating in and communicating developments in virtualization tools